 Please note that while the first public tour of the day is at 10:00 a.m., 9:00 and 9:30 a.m. tours are available by appointment for large groups.

-If you are coming with a group of ten or more, please call ahead to schedule a tour.
+If you will be coming with a group of ten or more, please call ahead to schedule a tour.